jasonHYLam/Acre-test-takehome/README.md

 I have assumed that the test only needed to verify whether lending would be given or not.
 I have observed that several of the inputs do not seem to affect the lending calculation, such as postcode and marital status.
 I have nonetheless included them in the allowed range of input as well as handling input actions.
 If necessary, I could have tested these inputs by checking the "Printer Friendly Version" results and verifying that corresponding values are present.

-I have assumed that for the purpose of this assignment, the data setup was not too important, thus I used a simple input file rather than a database.
+I have assumed that for the purpose of this assignment, the data setup was not too important, thus I used a simple `testData` file containing the input data rather than a database.

 I have assumed that this test only needs to focus on one calculator rather than multiple calculators.